Webhooks are a quick way to keep track of event.

 What are webhooks

-Webhooks refers to a composite event with an object.
+Webhooks refer to a composite event with an object.
 Webhooks are like a phone call that Upodi rings to notify you of an event.
 The event could be the creation of a new customer or the payment of a subscription.
 The webhook endpoint is the system answering that phone call who takes actions based upon the specific information it receives.

 Notifications are Event objects.
 This Event object contains all the relevant information about what just happened, including the type of event and the data associated with that event.
 The webhook endpoint uses the event details to take any required actions, such as indicating that an order should be fulfilled.